SummaryRead the full fact sheet

 The cause of fever is usually an infection of some kind.
 This could include:

-- Viruses – such as colds or upper respiratory tract infections.
+- diseases caused by viruses – such as colds, flu, COVID-19 or other upper respiratory tract infections

-- Bacteria – such as tonsillitis, pneumonia or urinary tract infections.
+- diseases caused by bacteria – such as tonsillitis, pneumonia or urinary tract infections

-- Some chronic illnesses – such as rheumatoid arthritis and ulcerative colitis that can cause fevers that last longer than two weeks.
+- some chronic illnesses – such as rheumatoid arthritis and ulcerative colitis can cause fevers that last for longer periods

 Self-treatment suggestions for fever